Youth Football Online

 Double Wing Super Power

 The superpower is a dominant play.
 The super power is indeed super powerful.
 This play has 9 blockers at the point of attack, this allows double teams of all play side D-linemen and kick out of the edge defenders ( having 0 Foot splits makes this possible).
 This offense starts out in a balanced set, one of the wing backs takes 2 steps back (motion) gets the pitch from the QB and hits the point of attack.
 As the defense starts adjusting to the motion of the wing back the defense will open themselves up for plays off the super power.
 My role as a defensive coordinator for the past several seasons, believe me when I tell you, the double wing youth football offense is the most difficult offense I have faced.
 This offense is simple to teach, fun, and you will move the ball with great success (if run correctly).
+This is probably the most imposing play out of all of these free youth football plays.

 (See Also) Double Wing Offense